ROCm/OpenFOAM_HMM/doc/Config.md

 * `scotch` : application settings for compiling against scotch
 * `metis` : application settings for compiling against metis

-The `config.*/example` directories contain additional example configuration files for the corresponding shell:
+The `config.{csh,sh}/example/` directories contain additional example configuration files for the corresponding shell:

 * `compiler` : an example of fine tuning ThirdParty compiler settings
 * `openmpi` : an example of fine tuning openmpi settings for OpenFOAM
 * `paraview` : an example of chaining to the standard config/paraview with a different ParaView_VERSION
-* `prefs`: an example of supplying alternative site-defined settings
+* `prefs.csh`, `prefs.sh`: examples of supplying alternative site-defined
+  settings

 ## OpenFOAM configuration layers